Download the course information (English PDF Version) HERE (opens in a new window).

 Applicants must have successfully completed an undergraduate degree in humanities, social sciences, Asian studies, international relations, languages, linguistics, creative arts, or business and management;

-Or, successfully completed an undergraduate degree in any discipline and a minimum of two years full-time equivalent professional work experience in related roles.
+Or, they should have successfully completed an undergraduate degree in any discipline and a minimum of two years full-time equivalent professional work experience in related roles.

 International applicants must have an overall IELTS score of 6.5 or equivalent, with a minimum 6.0 in each subtest.